-When you are buying pay-per-click advertising, bidding on keywords that indicate buyer-intent is essential to reach people who are ready to buy rather than people who are still in research-mode.
+PPC (pay-per-click) advertising can be a very effective marketing channel for your eCommerce website.
+When you buy PPC ads, bidding on keywords that indicate buyer-intent is essential to reach people who are ready to buy rather than people who are still in research-mode.
 You know who your niche target customer is and you already have a list of keywords that people search on when they’re looking for products or services like yours.
 You’ve searched to see what ads your competitors are running.
 As you sit down and prepare to write that first ad, take another look at your list of keywords.
 Are you keeping your customer in mind?
 Do you want to pay for a click if someone is simply searching for information?
 How do you write copy for your PPC ads that targets the person who is ready to buy?

 Recognize Searches Based on Buyer-Intent